 Inflammation of your skin (dermatitis) is a common side effect with VALCHLOR

 Dermatitis is the most common side effect while using VALCHLOR.
 Immediately tell your doctor if you develop skin reactions such as redness, swelling, itching, blisters, ulcers, and skin infections.
-Your doctor can help you manage side effects, including dermatitis (inflammation of the skin), which may help you to continue with your treatment.
+Treatments are available to help manage possible skin irritation.
+Talk to your doctor to decide what is best for you.

 What to expect when you get your prescription